cainam/gentoo-image-builder/docs/Readme.md

 - cross-compiling

 On the other hand it goes beyond kubler supporting
-- not only kubler build images, but also freely scripted once and direct pull/push of images from a registry (where it could be e.g. locally scanned before being used in a deployment)
+- not only kubler build images, but also
+  - freely scripted ones and
+  - direct pull/push of images from a registry (where it could be e.g. locally scanned before being used in a deployment)
+- handles a set of images at once

 The process is based on a central image definition structure which includes
 - the type of a build,